fnabeel/Building-A-Discord-Server/README.md

 The reason is because it simply fits the activities hosted in the server, being gaming, and visually represents that city aesthetic.

+- creating a template of channels, ref
+- font choice and channel flow
+- how I made a bot for various activies, examples
+- moderation, banned words, etc. json
+- perks, giveaway, etc.
+- how to embedd messages
+- hierarchy
+-